Don’t have time to read the Guide now? We’ll email you a PDF copy.

-Due to the increasing use of leverage and margin trading and huge losses by some traders, ESMA decided to intervene mainly to prohibit binary options and restrict the use of Contracts for Difference (CFDs), including rolling spot Forex and financial spread bets.
+Due in part to the increasing use of leverage by retail traders and aggressive marketing practices in the EU by brokers, in 2018 ESMA decided to intervene to prohibit binary options and restrict the use of Contracts for Difference (CFDs), these changes extended to rolling spot Forex and financial spread bets.

 Forex regulation in the USA

 After the United Kingdom, the United States is the 2nd most important sales desk, with 19.5% of the global OTC Foreign Exchange turnover between April 2013 and April 2016.
 CFDs and spread bets are banned for retail traders in the US, so spot Forex is very popular and tightly regulated.

 There are 2 main obligatory regulating organisations for Forex brokers in the USA:

 - The National Futures Association (NFA), whose main goals are to protect investors from scams and fraud, to preserve the integrity of the derivatives markets, and to ensure that its members respect their regulatory responsibilities, and

 - The Commodity Futures Trading Commission (CFTC), that works at avoiding systemic risk, and helping traders to determine if the Forex firms they want to use are reliable.

 How this impacts you